jurihock/happy-knack-bass/README.md

 # Vintage Knack-Bass Plugin

-The basic idea of this plugin is to imitate the vintage _click_ or _knack_ sound as played by [Ladi Geisler](https://en.wikipedia.org/wiki/Ladi_Geisler) and many other bassists.
+The intended purpose of this plugin is to create the percussive _click_ or _knack_ sound as played by [Ladi Geisler](https://en.wikipedia.org/wiki/Ladi_Geisler) and many other bassists.
+This is achieved by temporarily boosting the high frequencies of the input signal when a note is being played.

 ## Inspirations 🎵